Abdulmoiz-Ahmer/Expressify-MV-Version/README.md

 cd express-boiler-plate-with-mongo-configuration
 ```

-Add the values to the variables in .env .Env:
+Add the values to the variables in .Env:

 ```
 CONNECTION_STRING=MongoDB string